+Return type A new AstroData instance

+'''

+contains (attribute)

+Implements the ability to use the in operator with an AstroData object.
+It will look up the specified attribute

+name within the exposed members of the internal DataProvider object.
+Refer to the concrete DataProvider

+implementation's documentation to know what members are exposed.

+Parameters attribute (string) - An attribute name

+Returns

+Return type A boolean

+deepcopy(memo)

+Returns a new instance of this class, initialized with a deep copy of the associted DataProvider

+Parameters memo (dict) - See the documentation on deepcopy for an explanation on how this

+works

+Returns

 Return type A deep copy of this instance

-\\delattr\\(attribute)
+delattr (attribute)

 Implements attribute removal.
 If self represents a single slice, the

-\\\delitem\\\(idx)
+\delitem\(idx)

 Called to implement deletion of self[idx].
 Supports standard Python syntax (including negative indices).

-Parameters idx (integer) - This index represents the order of the element that you want to remove.
+Parameters idx (integer) - This index represents the order of the element that you want to

 Raises IndexError - If idx is out of range

-\\\div\\\(oper)

-Implements the binary arithmetic operation / with AstroData as the left operand.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider

-\\\getattr\\\(attribute)
+getattr(attribute)

-Called when an attribute lookup has not found the attribute in the usual places (not an instance attribute, and not in the class tree for self).
+Called when an attribute lookup has not found the attribute in the usual places (not an instance attribute,

+and not in the class tree for self).

 This is implemented to provide access to objects exposed by the DataProvider

 Parameters attribute (string) - The attribute's name

 Raises AttributeError - If the attribute could not be found/computed.

-\\\getitem\\\(slicing)
+getitem (slicing)

 Returns a sliced view of the instance.
 It supports the standard Python indexing syntax.

 Parameters slice (int, slice) - An integer or an instance of a Python standard slice object

+Raises

-- TypeError If trying to slice an object when it doesn't make sense (eg. slicing a single slice) - ValueError If slice does not belong to one of the recognized types - IndexError If an index is out of range
+• TypeError - If trying to slice an object when it doesn't make sense (eg. slicing a single

+• ValueError - If slice does not belong to one of the recognized types

+• IndexError - If an index is out of range

+iadd(oper)

+Implements the augmented arithmetic assignment +=.

+Parameters oper (number or object) - The operand to be added to this instance.
+The

+accepted types depend on the DataProvider.

+Returns

 '''

-single = ad[0]

-multiple = ad[:5]
+A.1.
+Abstract Classes 22

+Return type self

 '''

-\\iadd\\(oper)
+imul(oper)

-Implements the augmented arithmetic assignment +=.
+Implements the augmented arithmetic assignment =.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider
+Parameters oper (number or object) - The operand to be multiplied to this instance.

-\\\idiv\\\(oper)

-Implements the augmented arithmetic assignment /=.

-Parameters oper (number or other) - The operand to be added to this instance.
-The accepted types depend on the DataProvider

-\\imul\\(oper)

-Implements the augmented arithmetic assignment \=.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider
+The accepted types depend on the DataProvider.

-\\init\\(provider)
+Returns

+Return type self

+init(provider)

 Initialize self.
 See help(type(self)) for accurate signature.

-'''

 isub(oper)

-'''

 Implements the augmented arithmetic assignment -=.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider
+Parameters oper (number or object) - The operand to be subtracted to this instance.

-\\len\()
+The accepted types depend on the DataProvider.

+Returns

+Return type self

+len ()

 Number of independent extensions stored by the DataProvider

 Return type A non-negative integer.

-\\\mul\\\(oper)
+mul (oper)

-Implements the binary arithmetic operation \ with AstroData as the left operand.
+Implements the binary arithmetic operation with AstroData as the left operand.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider
+Parameters oper (number or object) - The operand to be multiplied to this instance.

-\radd\\(oper)
+The accepted types depend on the DataProvider.

+Returns

+Return type A new AstroData instance

+radd(oper)

 Implements the binary arithmetic operation + with AstroData as the left operand.

 Parameters oper (number or object) - The operand to be added to this instance.
+The

-The accepted types depend on the DataProvider
+accepted types depend on the DataProvider.

-\\\rmul\\\(oper)
+Returns

+Return type A new AstroData instance

+rmul (oper)

-Implements the binary arithmetic operation \ with AstroData as the left operand.
+Implements the binary arithmetic operation with AstroData as the left operand.

-Parameters oper (number or object) - The operand to be added to this instance.
-The accepted types depend on the DataProvider
+Parameters oper (number or object) - The operand to be multiplied to this instance.

+The accepted types depend on the DataProvider.

+Returns

+Return type A new AstroData instance

-\\\setattr\\\(attribute, value)
+setattr(attribute, value)

 Called when an attribute assignment is attempted, instead of the normal mechanism.
-This method will check first with the DataProvider: if the DP says it will contain this attribute, or that it will accept it for setting, then the value will be stored at the DP level.
-Otherwise, the regular attribute assignment mechanisme takes over and the value will be store as an instance attribute of self.
+This method will

+check first with the DataProvider: if the DP says it will contain this attribute, or that it will accept it

+for setting, then the value will be stored at the DP level.
+Otherwise, the regular attribute assignment

+'''

+A.1.
+Abstract Classes 23

+mechanisme takes over and the value will be store as an instance attribute of self.